nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 * Create an align node and connect rect1 to it.
 Set position to **10.0** and **6.0**.
 This create a small shift upwards and to the right.
 Set **Halign** to **Left** and **Valign** to **Middle**.
 * Create a combine node.
 Connect textpath1 to **List1** and align1 to **List2**

 So far for the data itself.
-Now let's create a similar shape as before to map the data onto.
+Now let's create a similar shape as before to map the data on.

 * Create a count node and connect import_csv11 to it.
 * Create a line node.
 Set **Point2** to **0.0** and **600.0**.